blakeblackshear/frigate/docs/docs/configuration/genai.md

 ### Supported Models

 You must use a vision capable model with Frigate.
 Current model variants can be found [in their model library](https://ollama.com/library).
 At the time of writing, this includes `llava`, `llava-llama3`, `llava-phi3`, and `moondream`.
-Note that Frigate will not automatically download the model you specify in your config, you must download the model to your local instance of Ollama first.
+Note that Frigate will not automatically download the model you specify in your config, you must download the model to your local instance of Ollama first i.e. by running `ollama pull llava:7b` on your Ollama server/Docker container.
+Note that the model specified in Frigate's config must match the downloaded model tag.

 :::note